muhammedmustafageldi/Tispy/README.md

-# Tipsy - Bill Splitting & Tip Calculator
+# Tispy - Bill Splitting & Tip Calculator

 Yes, it's not tipsy, it's tispy. 😇

-Tipsy is a simple and intuitive bill-splitting and tip calculator app built with Swift and UIKit.
+Tispy is a simple and intuitive bill-splitting and tip calculator app built with Swift and UIKit.
 Easily calculate how much each person should pay when dining out with friends!

 ## Features 🚀
 - Enter the bill amount 💵